chicio/chicio.github.io/_posts/2017-11-14-react-native-realm-custom-manual-linking-app-custom-directories-ios.md

 While I was working on an [existing native app integrated with React Native](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html 'existing native app integrated with React Native') that has a custom directories structure for the react-native and native code, I found some problem to add [Realm](https://realm.io 'https://realm.io'), the famous open source dbms, as a dependency to the project.
 In this post I will show you an example of how you can add Realm to your app that has a custom React Native installation.
 Let's start :cold_sweat:!!
 To describe the installation process I will use a sample app I created for this post called `ReactNativeRealmManualLink`.
-You can findit with realm installed in [this github repo](https://github.com/chicio/React-Native-Realm-Manual-Link 'React Native realm manual link').
+You can find it with realm installed in [this github repo](https://github.com/chicio/React-Native-Realm-Manual-Link 'React Native realm manual link').
 Suppose you have a project like the one I shared above, in which React Native is contained in a subfolder of the iOS project, instead of the other way around in a standard React Native installation.

 {% include blog-lazy-image.html description="react native realm directories" width="500" height="355" src="/assets/images/posts/react-native-realm-1-directories.jpg" %}